home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

 - `utcnow()` will be rendered as UTC time.
   - For specific values: `utcnow().second`, `utcnow().minute`, `utcnow().hour`, `utcnow().day`, `utcnow().month`, `utcnow().year`, `utcnow().weekday()` and `utcnow().isoweekday()`.
 - `as_timestamp()` will convert datetime object or string to UNIX timestamp
-- `distance()` will measure the distance in meters between home, entity, coordinates.
+- `distance()` will measure the distance in kilometers between home, entity, coordinates.
 - `closest()` will find the closest entity.
 - `float` will format the output as float.
 - `strptime(string, format)` will parse a string to a datetime based on a [format][strp-format].